KhaosResearch/landcoverpy/README.md

 Example input data in different formates can be found at [validated_data](example_inputs/validated_data).
 Example label mappings can be found at [label_mappings](example_inputs/label_mappings).

+## Environment variables
+Most of the configuration is done through environment variables.
+You should create a `.env` file following the [.env.template](.env.template) file.
+Default values can be observed in [config.py](src/landcoverpy/config.py).

 ## License
 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.